aoanla/SRDBlog-Src/posts/2019/07/beijingbootcamp2019.rst

   We ended up doing 2 periods of 15 jams so that people could rotate through jammer evenly.
 After 30 jams, the score was 66-66.
 After the tiebreaker jam, it ended with 66 to 69.

   We're looking forward to having another bootcamp with a scrimmage/tournament at the end next year.
 It's great knowing that Short Track is an easily teachable, usable format that we can consider!

+MICHAEL TSAI - JENSEN:
+  I thought the Derby bootcamp was a great way for a newbie like myself to really get immersed into the sport for a day.
+I've attended a few practices but the way it was split into classroom theory and actual practice did so much for my learning.
+I particularly enjoyed meeting new faces from other cities who share the same passion for the sport.
+In the future i would like to be able to maybe has lunch catered instead of going out to eat.
+I had to leave early so I didn't get to play or practice at the end but I would love to experience that in the future.

+  Highlights :
+  learning about the rules (was my first time learning full set of rules).
+Enjoyed practicing blocking and doing the oblonged in and out skating to go around faster (can't remember the name)

+  I'm with the Beijing group.
+I'm from LA been in china 10 years, skated as a child but the girls really brought the joy of skating back into my life.
+I particularly enjoy our social skates

+Doc McStuff'ems (Molly Myers):

+  As a fresh meat graduate from the Shanghai Rollers, the Beijing boot camp solidified my new-found love for the sport.
+The classroom work lead by Refewizen was awesome.
+It got us into the right frame of mind and helped me understand how caring and supportive the officials are.
+They love the game just as much as the players and work hard to feel the keep the sport safe, fair, and fun.
+And you just don’t mess with officials for those reasons.

+  I loved learning from Judge Shredd and practicing with players from the Beijing Roller Derby team.
+Having new faces to practice elements of game play only makes you and your team better.
+Everyone is there to learn and essentially want the same thing, to be ready for a bout.

+  As the day wore on, I was getting very nervous about the possibility of game play.
+Obviously this boot camp would be a far better way to get some exposure to the real deal, rather than just jumping straight into a game.

+  So when the scrimmage started I was so pumped to play with the people I just spent the day sweating with.
+We were tired, but so many amazing chemicals flood into you the second that jam whistle blows.
+And when it was over, it all made sense.
+This days spent at the first Beijing Sur5al boot camp is what derby is all about: a bunch of badass people, willing to teach, learn, sweat, try, fall, get up, and literally stick together to play a sport that makes everyone feel proud as hell to be a part of it.
+From the officials to the fans, derby is instant family.